jimangel/jimangel.io/content/posts/2020-11-26-running-kind-clusters-in-workstation-pro.md

 cover:
   image: /img/kind-clusters-featured.png

-aliases:
-- "/post/running-kind-clusters-in-workstation-pro/"
+slug: "running-kind-clusters-in-workstation-pro"
 ---

 VMware Workstation Pro 16 recently announced support for [`kind`](https://docs.vmware.com/en/VMware-Workstation-Pro/16/rn/VMware-Workstation-16-Pro-Release-Notes.html#Whatsnew) Kubernetes clusters. `kind` stands for Kubernetes in Docker.

 Additionally, you can run containers on your desktop using `vctl.exe`.
-For a general comparison think of `vctl.exe` like the `docker` CLI ([commands](https://github.com/VMwareFusion/vctl-docs/blob/master/docs/getting-started.md#vctl-commands)).
+For a general comparison, think of `vctl.exe` like the `docker` CLI ([commands](https://github.com/VMwareFusion/vctl-docs/blob/master/docs/getting-started.md#vctl-commands)).

-To use the new features in Workstation, it's a two step process:
+To use the new features in Workstation, it's a two-step process:
 * Start the [containerd](https://containerd.io/) based runtime with `vctl.exe system start`
 * Do container-y things
   * Run a container on the host with `vctl.exe run IMAGE_NAME`
   * Launch a `kind` environment with `vctl.exe kind`
     * Create a `kind` cluster with `kind create cluster`

-Workstation uses a proprietary container runtime, CRX, based off of containerd.
-CRX stands for "Container Runtime for ESXi." `vctl.exe` and `kind` create a containers on CRX VMs.
+Workstation uses a proprietary container runtime, CRX, based on containerd.
+CRX stands for "Container Runtime for ESXi." `vctl.exe` and `kind` create containers on CRX VMs.
 Each CRX VM is a new container runtime.
 A CRX VM includes a fast booting Linux kernel and minimal container runtime inside the guest.
-Since the Linux kernel couples with the hypervisor it has many tweaks to paravirtualize the container.
+Since the Linux kernel couples with the hypervisor, it has many tweaks to paravirtualize the container.
 For more details on CRX VMs, read "[Project Pacific Technical Overview](https://blogs.vmware.com/vsphere/2019/08/project-pacific-technical-overview.html)" or "[vSphere 7 Pods Explained](https://blogs.vmware.com/vsphere/2020/05/vsphere-7-vsphere-pods-explained.html)."

 ## Overview